kiwix/kiwix-js-pwa/README.md

 The port and further development of Kiwix JS Windows for Windows 10/11 (including Mobile) is by Geoffrey Kantaris.
 I can be contacted by email: egk10 at cam ac uk.

+# Contributing

+If you have coding experience and are interested in contributing to this project, we suggest you start by contributing to the upstream Kiwix JS repository, as much of the code contributed there is subsequently ported to this repository.
+Please see [CONTRIBUTING.md](https://github.com/kiwix/kiwix-js/blob/master/CONTRIBUTING.md) for details.
+If you wish to contribute to a specific Kiwix JS Windows/Linux feature, then please open an issue on this repository explaining the feature or other code you aim to contribute and how you propose to this should be done.
+You should be comfortable creating PRs and have good knowledge of JavaScript.
+Follow the same
+[contributing guidelines](https://github.com/kiwix/kiwix-js/blob/master/CONTRIBUTING.md) as for Kiwix JS.

 # Privacy Policy

 WikiMed Offline Medical Wikipedia works offline, and does not collect or record any of your personal data.
 It